WarpZephyr/MassConvertFromModel/README.md

 Currently I'm ignoring vertex buffers that are edge compressed as I cannot read them all correctly.
 I have an idea of how they work, if anybody is interested in figuring the rest out, let me know.

+Xbox 360 textures from TPF files are swizzled in a way that is not known quite yet.
+They cannot be properly read.

+I believe PS4 TPFs can be read, but I don't think my fork of SoulsFormats currently supports them.
+I'll look into that in the future as apparently DSMapStudio does.

 # Building
 1. [Download SoulsFormatsExtended][0]
 1. [Download FromAssimp][1]